 Annabelle couldn’t believe how many books she’d read, so she took a photograph, and posted it on Instagram.

 Jack graduated and has a career in landscaping.

 Spencer was “scouted” by BC Elite baseball team and attended an international tournament in Phoenix.
 The coaches are former MLB players and were impressed with his drive, enthusiasm and batting ability.
 He is also excelling in guitar and singing and is enjoying life to the fullest.

 Cassidy started her Davis journey at the age of 6, and then took a Math program at age 10.
 She made the Honour Roll in Grade 7.
 In Grade 8 she helped another ‘corrected dyslexic’ through her trigger word mastery.
 Today she maintains a B average and reads a minimum of 50 books a year.
 She sings in the Gleneagle school choir, who won Gold at Disney studios last year, and in 2015 are competing in a similar competition in Cuba.
 She has been involved in Odyssey of the Mind since Grade 6 and her team has won 3 silver and 2 bronze medals to date.
 She is also a member of the Place des Arts Youth Community Council.

 Nick, the young man, who decided to learn to read at the age of 14 and left home at 16 to travel in Europe, completed a degree in political science at Concordia University, Montreal, with Honours and Distinction.
 After considering a Masters, he decided to give his musical talent a five year window of opportunity.
 He is the lead singer, guitarist and lyricist for the band, Folly and the Hunter.
 They have just returned from a successful tour in Europe and CBC voted them the most under-played band of 2013.

 George – graduated from the University of British Columbia with a degree in Bio-Chemistry.
 He gained a Masters at the University of Saskatchewan.
-He has set his sights on a doctorate.
+He is working on his doctorate.
 He still loves learning.